SHUYUAN66/CS160/README.md

 We could say that recursion plays important role when we need to break problems into small subproblems.
 Since some subproblems are called several times during calculation, we use dynamic programming technique to store the solutions of those subproblems so that we do not need to recalculate them.

 While this means that dynamic programming is not useful when there's no solutions of subproblems needed again and again.
 For example, the binary search does not have common subproblems.

+### How to Use:
+Run
+'''python3 IS_iteration.py'''
+'''python3 IS_recursion.py'''
+'''python3 IS_DP.py'''

+### Reference
+Deepak Abhyankar, Maya Ingle / International Journal of Engineering Research and Applications (IJERA)
+ISSN: 2248-9622 www.ijera.com